sagemath/sagewiki_to_gh-2022-10-10/faq.md

 Some OS [[Distribution|distributions]] do this, to varying degrees.
 However it requires continual maintenance and distribution-specific knowledge that the Sage team does not have.
 We are happy to accept reasonable patches that would help make this task easier for them.
+(See a rant from 2009 at the bottom of the page.)

 === How do I compile the source to Sage? ===